zhaodong-liu/zhaodong-liu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Zhaodong Liu (刘兆东), a Computer Science and Mathematics double major student at New York University Shanghai, with a cumulative GPA of 3.811/4.0.
-My research interests lie at the intersection of **Machine Learning**, **Natural Language Processing**, and **Recommendation Systems**.
+My name is 刘兆东 (Zhaodong Liu), currently a senior student at New York University Shanghai, double majoring in Computer Science and Mathematics with a cumulative GPA of 3.811/4.0.
+My research interests lie at the intersection of **machine learning**, **natural language processing**, and **recommendation systems**.
+I am particularly fascinated by how large language models can understand and predict human behavior patterns, and how they can be applied to solve complex problems across diverse domains.

-I am passionate about leveraging data-driven approaches to solve complex problems.
-Currently, I am working as a Research Assistant under [Prof. Hongyi Wen](https://shanghai.nyu.edu/academics/faculty/directory/hongyi-wen) on generative retrieval for recommendation systems, where I am developing models to predict user behavior patterns using multimodal data.
-Previously, I worked with [Prof. He He](https://hhexiy.github.io/) at NYU's Center for Data Science on fine-tuning language models for chemical retrosynthesis, achieving a 15.4% improvement in prediction accuracy.
+I had the privilege of conducting research under [Prof. Hongyi Wen](https://shanghai.nyu.edu/academics/faculty/directory/hongyi-wen) on generative retrieval for recommendation systems, where I developed multimodal models that integrate visual and textual information to predict user preferences.
+During my study-away at NYU New York, I worked with [Prof. He He](https://hhexiy.github.io/) at the Center for Data Science, applying language models to chemical retrosynthesis—an exciting application of AI for Science (AI4S).
+Through innovative data augmentation techniques, we achieved a 15.4% improvement in prediction accuracy, demonstrating the transformative potential of LLMs in scientific discovery.

-During my study-away semesters at NYU New York (Fall 2024 and Spring 2025), I took graduate-level courses including Natural Language Processing with Representation Learning, which deepened my understanding of Large Language Models and their applications.
-I have been recognized on the Dean's List for three consecutive academic years (2022-2023, 2023-2024, 2024-2025).

-Beyond research, I am active in the NYU Shanghai community as the Trombone Section Leader in the Chamber Orchestra and previously served as Treasurer of the PEER-Pal Club, where I organized educational volunteering activities.
+Beyond research, I am deeply passionate about music.
+As the Trombone Section Leader of the NYU Shanghai Chamber Orchestra since 2022, I've learned that ensemble performance and research share a common thread—both require harmony between individual creativity and collective goals.
+It was actually through a machine learning project on music style transfer that I first witnessed the elegance of neural networks transforming raw audio into creative variations, sparking my journey into AI research.
+This intersection of art and science continues to inspire my work, reminding me that the most powerful algorithms are those that capture the nuances of human expression and behavior.